 So this is the top of the cake topped with chocolate icing and white stars.
 I love these white chocolate stars from Sainsburys they look so good on chocolate icing.
 I ran out of icing so it’s not as smooth as I would have wanted but it looks cute.

 This recipe is based on a Mary Berry recipe.

-For the icing (or you can use chocolate ganache recipe below);
+For the icing (or use the ganache recipe below)

 Measure the butter, sugar, flour, baking powder, eggs, milk and vanilla extract into a large bowl and beat with a hand-held electric mixer for about two minutes, until well blended.
 Spoon half into another bowl and set aside.